-Parts needed: Replacement Level Float Sensor, part number 11-696956-000.
+Parts needed: Replacement Level Float Sensor, part number 14-100942-000.

 - 1. Drain the conditioner supply tank.
-(Refer to draining the conditioner supply tank.) - 2.
-Disconnect power to machine.
+(Refer to draining the conditioner supply tank.) - Disconnect power to machine.
 Disconnect all tubing at conditioner tank. - 3.
 Disconnect cable from level float sensor (push down and away on tab to disconnect). - 4.
 Remove tank by loosening (2) support bolts and lifting tank. - 5.
-Remove faulty sensor from the tank using a wiggling and pulling motion. - 6.
-Push new level float sensor into place and look inside tank to check position.

-Sensor is correctly positioned if the white float hangs down toward the bottom of the tank when machine is in operating position.

-- 7. Replace tank into machine and tighten mounting bolts. - 8 Reconnect sensor cable. - 9 Reconnect tubing at tank. - 10 Fill the conditioner supply tank to verify that there is no leaking from around the new level sensor.
+Remove faulty sensor from the tank using a 1" and 3/8" wrench, turning counter-clockwise to loosen the sensor compression nut. - 6.
+Insert the new sensor with the indicator pointing toward the top of the tank and tighten. - NOTE: Sensor is correctly positioned if the white float hangs down toward the bottom of the tank when machine is in operating position. - 7.
+Replace tank into machine and tighten mounting bolts. - 8 Reconnect sensor cable. - 9 Reconnect tubing at tank. - 10 Fill the conditioner supply tank to verify that there is no leaking from around the new level sensor.